flipz357/MFscore/README.md

 - **using GPU** (not needed but highly recommended.... both parser and LM will profit, see below)
 - perhaps: bucketing sentences into buckets of same lengths so that the LMs can be used with mini-batches

-Rough statistics for processing 1000s of current implementation
+Rough statistics for processing 1000 sentences of current implementation

 |           |  cpu    |  gpu  |
 | ---       |  ---    |  ---  |